nate-perry/Team6/Projects/P1/READMETeam.md

 Test: To test this, created an empty map and tested if the ghost could move after being spawned into the center of the map. returns true if it was able too and false if not.

+Function attack(): This function will allow the ghost to attack pacman if pacman is in range.
+It returns true only if the attack was successful and false otherwise.

+Test: To test this we created a map with a ghost adjacent to pacman so that the ghost is in range.
+This test will assert that the attack was successful.

 ## Map

 Function: move(String name, Location loc, Type type): This function returns a boolean value depicting whether or not a given component type is able to move given a specified location.
 This function relies heavily on the get_valid_moves() of both the ghost and pacman classes.